han190/PE-Fortran/README.md

 ./src-fpm.sh
 ```

 and a folder named `src-fpm` will be generated.
-The generated source files will also be formatted by `fypp`.
+The generated source files will also be formatted by `fprettify`.
 Then one could simply use all the fpm commands,

 ```
 fpm build